-- 1. Shoreline permits or shoreline exemptions, and any other Town-required permits, for activities within the critical areas overlay zone and shoreline jurisdiction, as defined on the data maps (Subsection 2.B), shall be subject to review under the provisions of this Section, excepting: (1) those activities specifically exempted from a critical areas report in Subsection 2.D(3); and (2) agricultural activities.
-As part of this review, the Town shall: - a.
+- 1. Land use or building permits for clearing or development activities within the Critical Areas Overlay Zone, as defined on the data maps (Section 2.B of this Appendix B), shall be subject to review under the provisions of this Section, excepting agricultural activities.
+As part of this review, the City shall: - a.
 Verify the information submitted by the applicant; - b.
-Evaluate the project area and vicinity for critical areas; - c.
+Evaluate the project area and vicinity for critical areas;

+- c.
 Determine whether the proposed project is likely to impact the functions or values of critical areas; and - d.
-Determine if the proposed project adequately addresses the impacts and avoids impacts to the critical area associated with the project. - 2.
-Critical Areas Report.
+Determine if the proposed project adequately addresses the impacts and avoids impacts to the critical area associated with the project.

+2. Critical Areas Report.